What is the Community Options Program (COP)?

 In most cases the county Community Options agency will gather some basic information and schedule a time to meet with you in your own home if possible.
 If there is a waiting list for services you will still be offered an assessment and help putting together a plan of care.
 Or, you may choose to postpone the assessment until funding for services becomes available.

 At the scheduled meeting a social worker or nurse will talk with you, and if you say it is okay, with close family and friends to decide what you need to continue living at home or to return home.
 The assessment will gather information about your health, what help you need to take care of yourself daily, what special equipment or training could help you, your strengths, and how your prefer to live and use the help that may be available.

 Next your care manager will work with you to develop a plan that includes: what you would like to be able to do for yourself, how each of your needs will be met, who will provide services, when, where, for how long, and at what cost.
 The care manager will figure out how much different programs, including the Community Options Program, can pay toward these costs, and the amount, if any, you will be expected to contribute, depending on your income and assets.

 Once services have begun, a care manager will continue to contact you to see how well the care plan is working, how satisfied you are with your services, and whether you feel as safe and connected to your community as you would like to be.

-To learn more about the Community Options Program, contact your county Department of Human Services or Department of Social Services or Unified Services.
+To learn more about the Community Options Program, contact your local COP agency.
 Your local aging office is a good source of information for older people as well.

-The Wisconsin Bureau of Long-Term Support, in the DHS Division of Long Term Care, coordinates the Community Options Program.
+The Wisconsin Bureau of Managed Care, in the DHS Division of Long Term Care, coordinates the Community Options Program.